 This basis allows you to select a method based on which clusters are formed.
 It is possible to choose between the following 3 methods.

-It is also important to note that the number we get by multiplying Cluster count with the Maximum number of items must be greater than the number of Tasks you have available.
+Because it’s non-deterministic, running it multiple times on the same data can produce slightly different clustering results each time..Constrained K-Means – Adds flexibility by letting you set both a minimum and maximum number of Tasks per cluster.
+This pairs well with other constraints, for example, you can match the maximum cluster size to your Route Stop Limit, or set a minimum to avoid very small clusters.
+It is also important to note that the number we get by multiplying Cluster count by the Maximum number of items must be greater than the number of Tasks you have available.
 If we define a smaller number than the number of available Tasks, it will be impossible to perform clustering because not all Tasks can be included.
+This method is especially useful for balancing workloads when the number of available Drivers is not fixed.

 Distance